m-stone/pareto_watch/README.md

 Pareto Watch old TV shows.
 Takes a TV show and returns the top 20% of episodes from IMDB sorted by episode number.

 Uses python, pandas, and IMDbPY (https://imdbpy.github.io/) -- install guide and docs here: https://imdbpy.readthedocs.io/en/latest/
+You can install IMDbPY using pip

 ### Example output (using Star Wars: The Clone Wars):

 (base) C:\Users\stone\source\repos\pythonParetoWatch>python paretowatch.py

-Please enter the show name: Star Wars: The Clone Wars
+Please enter the show name: star wars clone

-Found show with title Star Wars: The Clone Wars
+Found show with title Star Wars: Clone Wars from 2003

-Is this correct [Y]/n: y
+Is this correct [Y]/n: n

+These were the top 5 returns from IMDB:

+id - title - year

+0 - Star Wars: Clone Wars - 2003

+1 - Star Wars: Clone Wars - FINAL Season (My Thoughts) - 2020

+2 - Star Wars: The Clone Wars - 2008

+3 - Star Wars: The Clone Wars - 2008

+4 - Star Wars: Episode II - Attack of the Clones - 2002

+Enter the show id, or 'n' to quit:2

+Fetching episode ratings. . .

 There are 133 episodes of Star Wars: The Clone Wars

-You should Pareto watch these 26 episodes:
+You should Pareto watch these 27 episodes:

 			 episode_title 	episode_rating  season  season_ep_number  abs_ep_number